Korean War Legacy Project

 Like Living in a Ghetto

-Gary Routh describes what it was like to live in the barracks stationed in Korea.
-He explains that the conditions were rough and that the buildings were falling apart.
-He describes being able to hang out with soldiers who were friends at a moment's notice but that the majority of the experience was similar to living in a ghetto.
+Gary Routh describes life in the barracks while stationed in Korea, noting that the conditions were rough and the buildings were deteriorating.
+He explains that, while he could easily hang out with friends at any time, most of the experience felt like living in a ghetto.
+The lack of comfort and maintenance made everyday life challenging.

 Tags: Seoul,Civilians,Food,Impressions of Korea,Living conditions,Rest and Relaxation (R&R),South Koreans